New Pharma – Creating Jobs & Saving Lives

-There are several forces driving growth within the life sciences, according to Justin Dragoo, a senior account executive specializing in the pharma and biotech sector.
+There are several forces driving growth within the life sciences, according to Justin Dragoo, director of client development in the medical device industry.

 “First of all you have incredible levels of innovation in technology, especially around biotechnology.
 Then you have changes in government regulations opening up commercial opportunities for small- and mid-size companies around the ‘orphan drug’ category.
 Then you have an increasingly aging population, which creates increasing demand for life-extending treatment therapies.
 Finally, we see new models of collaboration among drug companies, universities, hospitals and venture capital investment groups.
 It’s a perfect storm, in a positive way, for industry growth.”

 Gina Gauna, a director of strategic accounts serving Actalent’s top national pharmaceutical and biotech companies, walked us through the process that life sciences companies follow as they move from “idea to molecule to therapy and market.”